732911129/samples/strikingly-hangman/README.md

 ## improvement ideas

+- Try two things, change coefficient to 4.25 and 0.75
+- And do squaring.
 - I want to do a Bayes one.
 I really feel this is a game which works to be player from a Bayes inspired model.

 ## improvement ideas